Halfway Houses in Greenville, SC

 Services provided:

-• Substance use education, individual counseling and counseling for families
+• Substance use education, counseling for groups and counseling for families

 • Adult women